Epoxy Resin Pour tips for Successful Epoxy Pours

 This project was a success but I still hit a few snags.

 Also, be mindful of what you are pouring on because it will stick to anything it touches!
 When I say stick I mean stay glued permanently.
+A good work surface is usually made of vinyl, silicone, or plastic.

 Tips for successful epoxy pours: